smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Menus/index.md

 !@

 ## Close Application
-If you choose to not use the built-in SDL menu system and instead to use your own menu UI, you need to have a way for users to close your application.
+If you choose to not use the built-in SDL menu system and instead want to use your own menu UI, you need to have a way for users to close your application.
 This should be done through a menu option in your UI that sends the `CloseApplication` RPC.

+!!!
+NOTE
 This RPC is unnecessary if you are using `OpenMenu` because OEMs will take care of providing a close button into your menu themselves.
+!!!

 @![iOS]
 ##### Objective-C